gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 to that specification.

-Meta data belonging to the SCTP packet received SHALL be tied to the relevant chunks and forwarded transparently to the SCTP Host.
+Meta data belonging to the SCTP packet received SHALL be tied to the relevant chunks and forwarded transparently to the SCTP endpoint.

 ### SCTP Header Handler